danmatthews/danmatthews.me/content/posts/2025-05-09-implementing-passkeys-in-inertiajs-using-spaties-new-passkeys-package.md

 );
 ```

-It might looks slightly strange that we’re calling `JSON.stringify` here, but on the server side, there are a few methods that expect these values as JSON strings, rather than objects.
+It might look slightly strange that we’re calling `JSON.stringify` here, but on the server side, there are a few methods that expect these values as JSON strings, rather than objects.

 Now you can store the passkey: